Chip-Biscuit/Star-Wars-Battle-For-Naboo-64-bit-Installer-With-Game-Fixes/README.md

 1920x1080

 ```
-The installer writes these directly to the game’s registry key.
+The ini writes these directly to the game’s registry key.

 # Suggestion